-An employee not paid at the above GS-15 level who is no longer obligated to file an annual Financial Disclosure Report (Form A) as principal assistant (either because there is a qualifying above GS-15 employee or because someone else has been designated) does not have to file a termination report.
-This is the case whether the individual remains an employee in the same office, moves to a different congressional office, or leaves Government service entirely.
+Public Law 101-509 eliminated the GS-16 classification and replaced it with "above GS-15."
+Public Law 102-378 amended title I employee in the same office, moves to a different congressional office, or leaves Government service entirely.
 As long as the Member designates someone else to file by May 15, the statutory objective is met.
 The only instance where a termination report is required of a principal assistant not paid at or greater than the GS-15 level is in the case of a Member leaving Congress, where both the Member and the designated employee would be required to file termination reports.